 No person who is not an authorized signatory may enter into binding contract negotiations, or approve or execute a contact on behalf of the university without authorization.
 Only those individuals specifically authorized by the Arizona Board of Regents may legally sign agreements for the Board, acting for and on behalf of The University of Arizona.

 Agreements to pay an individual, corporation, or other entity, with the exception of sub-agreements, are routed to PACS.

-The Contracting Office, as part of PACS reviews, processes, supports, and oversees all university contracts not associated with Sponsored Projects & Contracting Services, or Contract & Research Support Program, in a diligent and professional manner to ensure that they are in the university's best interest, conform to current Arizona Board of Regents and university policies, and comply with Arizona State law while maintaining a successful working relationship with outside contractors, their legal counsel and university departments.
+The Contracting Office, as part of PACS reviews, processes, supports, and oversees all university contracts not associated with Sponsored Projects & Contracting Services, in a diligent and professional manner to ensure that they are in the university's best interest, conform to current Arizona Board of Regents and university policies, and comply with Arizona State law while maintaining a successful working relationship with outside contractors, their legal counsel and university departments.

 The contracting office professionals in Procurement and Contracting Services have delegated authority to draft, negotiate, and sign contracts on behalf of the Arizona Board of Regents for the University of Arizona.
 This delegation comes from the director of PACS through the president of the university.
 Unless specifically granted by the president or a designee, no other University of Arizona department, faculty, or staff has this authority.

 Procurement contracts are defined in general terms as formal agreements with a business entity to secure specific goods and/or services that are subject to compliance with procurement policies (e.g. technology, hotels and resorts, marketing, maintenance services, temporary personnel, leases, and auxiliary contracts such as bookstore services, vending machines, or food service agreements)